 Cookies are one of those desserts that are good for any occasion.
 This cookie is one of those recipes that is perfect year-round, in my opinion.
 You can never EVER go wrong with chocolate (right) and the orange flavor is bright for summer or spring, a beautiful color in the fall, and oranges are a winter fruit and wonderful around the holiday!

 A little magic happens when chocolate meets orange.
 It is such an intriguing flavor combination, but just really works well.
 That is why this is one of my favorite cookies.

-It has a shortbread-ish vibe in texture and then you bite and get a soft creamy rich dark chocolate and little bits of orange zest that just wake up the palet.
-These are a must try!
+It has a shortbread-ish vibe in texture, and then you bite and get a soft, creamy, rich dark chocolate and little bits of orange zest that wake up the palette.
+These are a must-try!
 Absolutely heavenly!